eric56379/sphere-port-forwarding/README.md

 3. Right-click on ```port-forward-data.tar.gz```, then click on "Download".
 It will download to your machine.
 4. For security, delete your ```port-forward-data.tar.gz``` file from your XDC.
 5. Extract ```port-forward-data.tar.gz```.
 You will find another tar.gz file called ```port-forward.tar.gz```.
 Do **NOT** extract this file.
 This is required for one of the two following scripts that you will run on your machine:
-- port-forwarding-unix.sh (for Mac/Linux users)
-- port-forwarding-windows.ps1 (for Windows 10/11 users)
+6. Follow the instructions below based on your operating system:
-6a.
-Mac/Linux users: Open a terminal window and navigate to the directory where your .sh file is located.
+- Mac/Linux users: Open a terminal window and navigate to the directory where your .sh file is located.
 Type ```sudo ./port-forwarding-unix.sh```.
-6b.
-Windows users: Right-click on ```port-forwarding-windows.ps1```, and click "Run with PowerShell".
+- Windows 10/11 users: Right-click on ```port-forwarding-windows.ps1```, and click "Run with PowerShell".
 Once the script completes, press Enter or close the window manually.
 7. Delete all of your extracted files when you are done.
-They are no-longer required.
+They are no longer required.

 ### How to Run:
 1. To access your XDC <ins>without</ins> port-forwarding, you can type ```ssh username-xdc-proj``` in your terminal (or command prompt or PowerShell if you're on Windows).